- Sun protection is vital for babies and children due to their sensitive skin.

-Your baby’s skin is highly sensitive, thin, and contains very little melanin (skin pigment that protects from the sun).
-For this reason, it gets sunburned very fast, and even if it doesn’t become a medical emergency, sunburn can cause permanent damage.
-As parents, it is very important to take proper measures to protect your baby from the sun.
-Here are a few tips to keep him safe:
+Your baby’s skin is very sensitive, thin, and contains very little melanin (skin pigment that protects from the sun).
+For this reason, it gets sunburned easily and, even if it doesn’t become a medical emergency, sunburns can cause permanent damage.
+As parents, it is very important to take proper measures to protect your little one from the sun.
+Here are a few tips to keep them safe.

 When you go out:

-• Dress him in light clothing that covers his arms and legs.
-Choose bright colors and tightly woven fabrics, so the sunrays can’t penetrate.
+- Dress them in light clothing that covers their arms and legs.
+Choose bright colors and tightly woven fabrics, so the sun rays can’t penetrate.

-• Use a hat that protects his face, neck, and ears.
+- Use a hat that protects their face, neck, and ears.

-• Try to walk in the shadows as much as possible.
+- Try to walk under the shadow as much as possible.

-• Don’t be fooled by cloudy days, despite not seeing the sun, the UVB / UVA rays will still burn your baby.
+- Don’t be fooled by cloudy days, despite not seeing the sun, the UVB / UVA rays will still burn you and your baby.

 Riding in the car:

-• If possible, place sun-blocking panels on your windows; these help reduce the entry of ultraviolet rays.
+- If possible, place sun-blocking panels on your windows; these artifacts help reduce the entry of ultraviolet rays.

 Should I apply sunscreen or not?

-This question has created a lot of debate among experts.
-On one hand the FDA (US Food and Drug Administration) and the Skin Cancer Foundation don’t recommend applying sunscreen to infants younger than 6 months.
-On the other hand, the American Academy of Pediatrics recommends applying special baby sunscreen in small areas of exposed skin, like the hands and face.
+This question about sun protection has created a lot of debate among experts.
+On one hand, the FDA (US Food and Drug Administration) and the Skin Cancer Foundation don’t recommend applying sunscreen to infants younger than 6 months, since their skin is more sensitive to chemicals that the creams and sprays contain.
+For that reason, they recommend keeping babies safe with shade and clothing.
+On the other hand, the American Academy of Pediatrics recommends applying special baby sunscreen in small areas of exposed skin, like hands and face.

 If you decide to apply sunscreen on exposed areas follow these recommendations:

-• First apply sunscreen on a small area to test skin reactions.
+- First, apply sunscreen on a small area to test for skin reactions.